PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 ## Integrations and data sources

 Both Amplitude and PostHog integrate with a large number of data sources.
-The table below is a snapshot of what each platform offers - but check out [PostHog's integration library](/integrations) for a full list of what's available.
+The table below is a snapshot of what each platform offers – check out the [PostHog App Store](/apps) for a full list of what's available.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">